 - Australia: Privacy Act 1988 (Cth) (“APA”).
-For the purposes of Australia law and the APA, if you apply for membership of MPS your consent to the use of your personal information is obtained as part of your application.
-This consent also governs the use of your personal information if membership is granted.
+For the purposes of Australia law and the APA, if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
+This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.

 - Hong Kong: The Personal Data (Privacy) Ordinance (Cap.
 486 of the Laws of Hong Kong) (“Ordinance”).
-For the purposes of Hong Kong law and the Ordinance, if you apply for membership of MPS your consent to the use of your personal information is obtained as part of your application.
-This consent also governs the use of your personal information if membership is granted.
+For the purposes of Hong Kong law and the Ordinance, if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
+This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.

 - Ireland: The General Data Protection Regulation (EU) 2016/679.
 MPS may transfer your information outside of the European Economic Area (“EEA”) in accordance with applicable data protection laws.
 Not all countries outside of the EEA have data protection laws that are similar to those in the EEA and they may not be regarded by the European Commission as providing an adequate level of data protection.
 Where this is the case, MPS puts in place additional safeguards in accordance with applicable law.

 - South Africa: The Protection of Personal Information Act 4 of 2013 (“POPIA”).
-For the purposes of South African law and POPIA, if you apply for membership of MPS your consent to the use of your personal information is obtained as part of your application.
-This consent also governs the use of your personal information if membership is granted.
+For the purposes of South African law and POPIA, if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
+This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.

 - Singapore: The Personal Data Protection Act 2012 (“SPDPA”).
 For the purposes of Singaporean law and the SPDPA:

-- if you apply for membership of MPS your consent to the use of your personal information is obtained as part of your application.
-This consent also governs the use of your personal information if membership is granted.
+- if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
+This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.

 - the UK has a standard of protection of personal information comparable to the protection under the PDPA.
 A summary of the regulatory regime governing data protection in the UK may be found at ico.org.uk/for-the-public.

 - New Zealand: The New Zealand Privacy Act 2020 (“NZPA”).
-For the purposes of New Zealand law and the NZPA, if you apply for membership of MPS your consent to the use of your personal information is obtained as part of your application.
-This consent also governs the use of your personal information if membership is granted.
+For the purposes of New Zealand law and the NZPA, if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
+This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.

 - Malaysia: The Personal Data Protection Act 2010 (“MPDPA”).
-For the purposes of Malaysia and the MPDPA, if you apply for membership of MPS your consent to the use of your personal information is obtained as part of your application.
-This consent also governs the use of your personal information if membership is granted.
+For the purposes of Malaysia and the MPDPA, if you apply for membership of or a grant from MPS your consent to the use of your personal information is obtained as part of your application.
+This consent also governs the use of your personal information if membership is granted or your application is successful.
 The terms of your consent are confirmed, and may be varied, as part of the renewal process.